Albert King: Career

 In 1969, King performed live with the St. Louis Symphony Orchestra.
 That same year, he released the album Years Gone By.
 In 1970, he released an Elvis Presley tribute album, Albert King Does the King's Things.
-It was a collection of Presley's 1950s hits reworked and re-imagined in King's musical style, although critics felt the results were mixed.
+It was a collection of Presley's 1950s hits reworked and reimagined in King's musical style, although critics felt the results were mixed.

-On June 6, 1970, King joined the Doors on stage at the Pacific Coliseum in Vancouver, Canada.
+On June 6, 1970, King joined the Doors on stage at the Pacific Coliseum in Vancouver, BC, Canada.
 Recordings of this performance were released in 2010 by Rhino Records as Live in Vancouver 1970.